tillzacher/EV-Benchmarking-Tool/README.md

 - Some functions allow setting a `filename_prefix`, which prompts the function to generate plots or result files with the specified prefix.

 ## Developer
-Nico Rosenberger (Institute for Automotive Technology, Technical University of Munich) is the main developer of this tool.
+The underlying methodology, signal acquisition, reverse engineering, and previous analysis tools were developed by Nico Rosenberger (Institute for Automotive Technology, Technical University of Munich).

-Till Zacher contributed during his Master's Thesis (Institute for Automotive Technology, Technical University of Munich) on different modules of the tool.
+This tool was implemented by Till Zacher (Institute for Automotive Technology, Technical University of Munich) as part of his [Master's Thesis](https://github.com/tillzacher/EV-Benchmarking-Tool/blob/8ce83c2284a13de1e58962272621db131dda67f7/Zacher%2C%20Till%20-%20Developing%20a%20Framework%20for%20Sensitivity%20and%20Comparative%20Analysis%20in%20Real%20Driving%20Data-Based%20Vehicle%20Parameter%20Extraction.pdf).

+The detailed building of the data processing pipelines, the parameter tuning, and evaluation framework was carried out by Till Zacher.

 ## Sources